PaulZC/IridiumSBD/documentation/README.md

 bool isRingAsserted()
 ```

-- Description: indicates whether the RockBLOCK’s RING line is asserted
+- Description: indicates whether the RockBLOCK's RING line is asserted
 - Returns: **true** if RING is asserted
 - Parameter: **None**.

-Notes:
-- The Iridium documentation says that RING is asserted for 5 seconds after an incoming message is detected, or until a message transfer takes place.

 ```
 int getFirmwareVersion(char *version, size_t bufferSize)
 ```

 - Description: Returns a string representing the firmware revision number.
 - Returns: ISBD_SUCCESS if successful, a non-zero code otherwise.
 - Parameter: **version** – the buffer to contain the version string